stancheff/pykdump/Doc/userdoc/scsishow.rst

 Display time and state information for SCSI commands (-\\-time)
 ---------------------------------------------------------------

-The '--time' option provides even more information about the in-flight IO reqests and SCSI commands.
+The '-\\-time' option provides even more information about the in-flight IO reqests and SCSI commands.
 Along with the SCSI command age it also provides details about when the corresponding 'request' structure  was allocated (rq-alloc)::